kujenga/website/content/blog/go-mlp.md

 {{< img file="35-mnist-one-hot.png" alt="MNIST One-hot encoding" loc=right width=50% >}}

-Neural networks are generally weaker when trying to predict a range of outputs from a single neuron, if those outputs are not meaningfully correlated with the inputs from a numerical perspective.
+Neural networks are generally weaker when trying to predict a set of discrete outputs from a single neuron, if those outputs are not meaningfully correlated with the inputs from a numerical perspective.

 As an example of why this is the case, let's look at the numbers `7` and `8`.
-Numerically, they are right next to each other, but when visually represented, there is nothing about those two numbers which makes them closer together than any other pair of numbers in the range 0-9.
+Numerically, they are right next to each other, meaning that the network outputs would need to be mathematically very close, while network outputs for `8` and `0` would need to be mathematically very far away.
+In terms of the visual representations of these numbers however, there is nothing about them which makes them closer together than any other pair of numbers in the range 0-9.
 Because our network is a mathematical combination of predictions, it would be difficult to have a network that could output a single numeric value quantized 0-9 to represent these digits.

 One-hot encoding solves this problem.
-It uses a vector of binary values to make all the possible categorical outcomes independent of each other, as shown in this diagram, where "8" is mapped to a single "1" value within a vector.
+It uses a vector of binary values to make all the possible categorical outcomes independent of each other, as shown in this diagram, where "8" is mapped to a single "1" value within a vector, and all other values are set to 0.
 One-hot encodings are very useful for categorical variables, and that is what we will use here for representing MNIST.

 ### MNIST Network Architecture